szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <button id="pan-to-flatbush">Pan to Flatbush</button>
 ```

-We can then use jQuery to check for a click event on the button, and find the neighborhood in the dataset:
+In our `nyc-data.js` file, we can then use jQuery to check for a click event on the button, and find the neighborhood in the dataset:

 ```JavaScript
 $("#pan-to-flatbush").click(function() {